RobotecAI/RobotecGPULidar/src/memory/README.md

         - Operating on references (e.g. when doing dynamic_casts) invites lifetime bugs, slowing down development speed.
         - Using shared_ptrs remove the need for {copy,move} {ctor,operator=} which are not welcomed here anyway.
     - We consciously pay the price of shared_ptr (indirect access, atomic operations).
-If the performance is proven to bottleneck due to usage of shared_ptr (which is unlikely), we will reconsider removing shared_ptrs.
+If the performance is proven to bottleneck due to the usage of shared_ptr (which is unlikely), we will reconsider removing shared_ptrs.

 - Memory operations could be implemented using pure virtual functions in Array and overriding them in subclasses.
 Why